-- Baptism as a commandment and an introduction to the law of obedience - · Baptism as the gate to the pathway that leads to eternal life - · The antiquity of water symbolism in religious rituals of rebirth - The background of circumcision in Jesus' discussion with Nicodemus about being "born again" - Circumcision, covenant, and baptism in antiquity and in the Joseph Smith Translation of the Bible - Digression: Baptism as an illustration of the nature of all ordinances our profit and learning.
-Wherefore, I spake unto them, saying, hear ye the words of the prophet, ye who are a remnant of the house of Israel, a branch who have been broken off, hear ye the words of the prophet, which were written unto all the house of Israel, and liken them unto yourselves, that ye may have hope as well as your brethren, from whom ye have been broken off.
-For after this manner has the prophet written: Hearken and hear this, O house of Jacob, who are called by the name of Israel, and are come forth out of the waters of Judah, (or out of the waters of baptism,) who swear by the name of the Lord, and make
+- Baptism as a commandment and an introduction to the law of obedience - · Baptism as the gate to the pathway that leads to eternal life - · The antiquity of water symbolism in religious rituals of rebirth - The background of circumcision in Jesus' discussion with Nicodemus about being "born again" - Circumcision, covenant, and baptism in antiquity and in the Joseph Smith Translation of the Bible - Digression: Baptism as an illustration of the nature of all ordinances

 Circumcision, covenant, and baptism in antiquity and in the Joseph Smith Translation of the Bible.
-Consistent with the linking of circumcision, covenant, and baptism suggested by Zinner are many allusions to these subjects both in antiquity and in Joseph Smith's translation of the Book of Mormon and the Bible.
+Circumcision, covenant, and baptism are tightly linked, both in antiquity and in Joseph Smith's translations.